steven-klein/portfolio/docs/webapps.md

 ## FillCircle

 Nashville based Missingink has been handling fulfillment services for it's own web stores for years, and it only made sense to expand that as a service, thus FillCircle was born.
-In it's early stages FillCircle has been the primary fulfillment service provider for Pledge Music and one of the [most funded Kickstarter fashion campaigns](http://www.prnewswire.com/news-releases/zane-lampreys-adv3nture-hoodie-is-the-1-most-funded-kickstarter-fashion-project-ever-300339125.html).
+In it's early stages FillCircle has been the primary fulfillment service provider for Pledge Music and one of [Kickstarter's most funded fashion campaigns](http://www.prnewswire.com/news-releases/zane-lampreys-adv3nture-hoodie-is-the-1-most-funded-kickstarter-fashion-project-ever-300339125.html).
 I collaborated on the implementation and maintenance of the API written with Laravel, and introduced JSON Web Tokens as an authentication method.
 I designed and programmed the FrontEnd SPA UI for the FillCircle team using Vue.js.

 <div class="image-grid responsive">
     <p><img src="/assets/images/projects/fillcircle.jpg"/></p>